Wake Island: Vietnam War refugees: Operation New Life

 In the spring of 1975, the population of Wake Island consisted of 251 military, government, and civilian contract personnel, whose primary mission was to maintain the airfield as a Mid-Pacific emergency runway.
 With the imminent fall of Saigon to North Vietnamese forces, President Gerald Ford ordered American forces to support Operation New Life, the evacuation of refugees from South Vietnam.
 The original plans included the Philippines' Subic Bay and Guam as refugee processing centers.
 Still, due to the high number of Vietnamese seeking evacuation, Wake Island was selected as an additional location.

-The unofficial flag of Wake Island was designed in 1976 by individuals stationed on the island to commemorate the United States Bicentennial.
+The de facto flag of Wake Island was designed in 1976 by individuals stationed on the island to commemorate the United States Bicentennial.
 The three stars represent the three islands of the atoll, and the flag resembles the flag of the Philippines, as many workers on the island at the time were from the country.

 In March 1975, Island Commander Major Bruce R. Hoon was contacted by PACAF and ordered to prepare Wake for its new mission as a refugee processing center where Vietnamese evacuees could be medically screened, interviewed, and transported to the United States or other resettlement countries.
 A 60-man civil engineering team was brought in to reopen boarded-up buildings and housing.
 Two complete MASH units arrived to set up field hospitals, and three Army field kitchens were deployed.
 A 60-man United States Air Force Security Police team, processing agents from the U.S. Immigration and Naturalization Service, and various other administrative and support personnel were also on Wake.
 Potable water, food, medical supplies, clothing, and other supplies were shipped in.

 On April 26, 1975, the first C-141 carrying refugees arrived.
 The airlift to Wake continued at a rate of one C-141 every hour and 45 minutes, each aircraft with 283 refugees on board.
 At the peak of the mission, 8,700 Vietnamese refugees were on Wake.
 When the airlift ended on August 2, a total of about 15,000 refugees had been processed through Wake Island as part of Operation New Life.